Frequently Asked Questions

 If I take piano lessons, do I need a piano?
 How about an electronic keyboard?

 If you intend to take exams, it would be advisable to have an acoustic piano at home to practice on.
 Otherwise, you would need at least a touch sensitive digital piano if you are taking the classical syllabus.
-An electronic keyboard would be fine for beginners but you are strongly advised to switch to a digital or (preferably) acoustic piano after half a year or so.
+An electronic keyboard would be fine for very young beginners but you are strongly advised to switch to a digital or (preferably) acoustic piano after half a year or so.
 I will be willing to help you if you need any help in buying or renting a suitable piano.
 Please note that I DO NOT take in students with no instruments to practice at home.

 What is the difference between Acoustic Piano, Digital Piano, Digital Keyboard, Pop Piano, Classical Piano?